bakpakin/Fennel/reference.md

 A macro module exports any number of functions which take code forms as arguments at compile time and emit lists which are fed back into the compiler as code.
+Macro modules are searched for in filenames ending in `.fnl` *or* `.fnlm`.
 The module calling `import-macros` gets whatever functions have been exported to use as macros.
 For instance, here is a macro module which implements `when2` in terms of `if` and `do`:

 ```fennel
 (fn when2 [condition body1 & rest-body]